elasticio/gspreadsheets/README.md

 ### Add Spreadsheet Row

 Action to create new Google spreadsheet.
 This action based on [Google Spreadsheets API v4](https://developers.google.com/sheets/api/reference/rest/).
-Adding values array to spreadsheet as new row.
-Data would be inserted in same order as provided in the input array.
+Adds an array of given values to a spreadsheet as a new row.
+Data would be inserted in the same order as provided in the input array.
-Data inserts to the last empty line, starting from first table column.
+Data will be inserted into the last empty line, starting from the first table column.
-Datatype of inserted values would be same to same to json type (string, numeric or boolean) - use "" value to leave cell empty.
+A datatype of inserted values will be the same as for JSON type (string, numeric or boolean).
+Use "" value to make cell empty.

 #### Input fields: